Huegoxaga/notes/networking/README.md

     - A host can provide data, often referred to as a server.
     - A host can both request and provide data, often referred to as a peer.
   - Types of Network Architectures
-    - Peer-to-Peer - all hosts on the network can both request and provide data and services.
+    - Peer-to-Peer - all hosts on the network can both request and provide data and services
+      - Network has no central servers
+      - Each node can be both a client and a server
+      - Distributed, no single point of failure
+      - Hybrid P2P networks have servers for performing certain functions Examples: Blockchains
     - Client/Server - hosts are assigned specific roles.
-Clients request data and services stored on servers.
+Clients request data and services stored on servers
+      - Clients request data or resources
+      - Servers wait for and respond to the requests from clients
+      - Typically, software is specialized to the server role or the client role
+      - A server can be stateless or stateful in nature
+        - stateful track the status of a client
+        - stateless can be a web app without the use of cookies
+      - Generally, client/server networks are more secure and scalable
     - Mainframe/Terminal - a single device (the mainframe) stores all data and services for the network.
 - Topology:
   - It is the arrangement of the elements of a communication network.
   - Types:
+    - `Bus` - share one cable
+      - Nodes are connected to a shared communication line/medium (the "bus")
+      - Simple and inexpensive, typically uses less cable than other topologies (e.g. one coaxial cable is used)
+      - However, collisions can occur due to the shared communication medium (e.g. 10Base Ethernet)
-    - `Star` - share one core switch.
+    - `Star` - share one core switch
+      - Nodes are connected to a central device
+      - Easy to implement and extend by adding more nodes
+      - More fault-tolerant than the bus topology
+      - However, the central device is a single point of failure
-    - `Ring` - connected one by one.
+    - `Ring` - connected one by one
-    - `Bus` - share one cable.
+      - Each node is connected to two and only two other nodes
+      - Messages/data travel around the ring in one direction
+      - The transmission time can be deterministic in a ring topology
+      - However, adding or removing a node is difficult
+    - `Mesh` - devices connected to each other
+      - Each node is connected to all the other nodes
+      - Very fault-tolerant as a result
+      - For `N` number of nodes, the number of links required is `N(N-1)/2`
+      - The most expensive and complex topology
+    - `Wireless`
+      - Typically uses radio frequency (RF) transmissions
+      - An alternative is infrared (IR) transmissions
+      - Ad hoc (autonomous, no central device) and infrastructure (access point) topologies
+      - "Space" is considered the shared medium
+      - Allows mobility of nodes in the network
     - `Hybrid` - a combination of any of above
+      - Hybrid topologies blend two or more of the "classical" topologies
+      - Most networks are deployed as hybrids, realizing both the pros and cons of each type used
+      - Variations are also possible between physical and logical topologies, e.g. Token Ring, partial mesh, etc.
+        - IBM’s Token Ring operated as a logical ring topology, using a modified physical star topology
+        - Partial mesh networks provide significant redundancies, but also do not exhaustively connect all nodes

 ## Network Reference Models

-- It is used to divide and break down a complicated network system into layers.
+- It is used to divide and break down a complicated network system into layers
-- It is used to standardize networks.
+- It is used to standardize networks

 ### OSI model